- What is a Chorionic Villus Sampling Test?

 How to Prepare for the Test

 Your health care provider will explain the entire procedure of the test in details and ask you to sign a consent form before initiating the procedure.
-The health care provider will use ultrasound to determine the position of the baby and that of the placenta.
+The health care provider will use an ultrasound to determine the position of the baby and that of the placenta.
 Drink lots of water leading to the test as the ultrasound will require a full bladder.

-How is the CVS Test Performed
+How is the CVS Test Performed?

 The CVS early pregnancy test is performed by taking a sample of cells, called ‘chorionic villi cells’ from the pregnant woman’s placenta.
 The sample of cells might be taken from the abdomen or from the cervix.